rwdaigle/heroku-log-parser/README.md

 ## Usage

-Parsley is built on the concept of syslog message flavors.
+heroku-log-parser is built on the concept of syslog message flavors.
 In my brief experience with syslog streams, everybody seems to do it differently.
 So it is necessary to handle these inconsistencies on a per-provider basis.